PaloAltoNetworks/panhandler/docs/windows_install.rst

   Hardware assisted virtualization and data execution protection must be enabled in BIOS.

-Please attempt the following steps.
+After verifying that virtualization is enabled in BIOS by opening *Task Manager* > *Performance* > *Virtualization*, please attempt the following steps.

 1. If the Windows' Hyper-V feature is totally disabled or not installed, enable Hyper-V by opening the PowerShell as administrator and running the following command: